morinlab/ProDuSe/docs/source/Quick Start.rst

     [filter_produse]

-See the configuration help page for information on what each of these options specify.
+See the help page of each script if you are unsure what a specific parameter does.

 Run ProDuSe
 ^^^^^^^^^^^

-Finally, run ProDuSe with the specified information
+Finally, run ProDuSe with the specified information.

 If you installed ProDuSe::